Office of the President » Strategic Plan » Comprehensive Plan

 II.
 The Strategic Planning Process

-The five-phase process incorporated multiple participants and resources:
+The five-phase initial process incorporated multiple participants and resources:

 - A 17-member Steering Committee comprised of members of the President’s Leadership Team, campus Chancellors or their representatives, and representatives from UT alumni, students and the Board of Trustees